gabrielperes16/Calculadora/README.md

-this is a mini-project in python and Tkinter.
+this is a mini-project in python and Tkinter